-This questionnaire is used in combination with an 'Investor Profile Questionnaire' that is required to be completed by the Applicant/Client for the purposes of (and as part of) the Suitability Assessment as described in the MiFID Information Package, for assessing the Knowledge and Experience of a Representative/Attorney of the Applicant/Client, when the Investment Advice and/or Portfolio Management Services are offered/to be offered by the Bank.
+This Client MiFID questionnaire is used in combination with an 'Investor Profile Questionnaire' (and where applicable its supplemental 'Sustainability Preferences Questionnaire') that is required to be completed by the Applicant/Client for the purposes of (and as part of) the Suitability Assessment, as described in the MiFID Information Package.
+The aforesaid Client MiFID Questionnaire is used for assessing the Knowledge and Experience part (of the suitability assessment) for each 'financial instrument type, of a Representative/Attorney and/or of the Applicant/Client, when the Investment Advice and/or Portfolio Management Services are offered/to be offered by the Bank.